Berat Djimsiti: Personal life

 Djimsiti was born in Zurich, Switzerland to an ethnic Albanian family from the village of Tërnoc i Madh near Bujanoc, and is part of the Albanian minority in Serbia.
-Since 2012, he has been in a relationship with Serbian model Alisa Menković; the couple married in 2020 and have three children.
+Berat has an older brother, Bilent.
+Since 2012, Djimsiti has been in a relationship with Serbian model Alisa Menković.
+They have three children together: a son, Lion Aron, born in September 2020; a daughter, Adria Jela, born in July 2023; and a son, Aron Noah, born in January 2025.